Students leave school to virtual graduations and a rapping chaplain

 Canon Peter Campion’s Covid-19 rap is on Youtube

-This year’s Leaving Cert students are missing out on a key rites of passage, but some schools are coming up with eye-catching alternatives to mark the end of school.
+This year’s Leaving Cert students are missing out on a key rite of passage, but some schools are coming up with eye-catching alternatives to mark the end of school.

 Matt Damon’s video tribute to the graduating class of Loreto Abbey in Dalkey has gained lots of headlines.